 Absolutely!
 Royal Rangers exists to "reach, teach, and keep boys for Jesus Christ."
+We are a mentoring ministry for future men.

 Reach speaks to evangelism; we are each called to participate in world evangelism.
 Teach speaks to discipleship; as Royal Rangers leaders, we are each privileged to equip the next generation of Christlike men.
 Keep speaks to spirit-powered leadership; we are to empower boys to be lifelong servant leaders.